rizMehdi/nightcoreify-app/README.md

 I wish I had the time and money to invest in studying the nightcore abilities of monkeys.
 This just isn't feasible though.

-In the meantime I have written the next best thing, a simple Python script that:
+In the meantime I have created the next best thing, a Python script that:

 - finds and downloads a random (somewhat, see below) song from YouTube
-- finds and downloads a random anime artwork from Reddit (Used to be Pixiv, but their API changes so much.
-I don't think they want 3rd parties using it)
+- finds and downloads a random anime artwork from Reddit
+    - I broke tradition and went with Reddit rather than Pixiv because their API is so much friendlier.
-- renders a new video, using FFmpeg, with sped up audio + image + audio histogram
+- renders a new video, using FFmpeg, with sped up audio + image + audio visualizer
 - uploads the finished product to YouTube

 I currently have this script running in an [AWS Lambda](https://aws.amazon.com/lambda/) function, scheduled with an [EventBridge](https://aws.amazon.com/eventbridge/) rule, and uploading [here](https://youtube.com/c/nightcoreify) every 6 hours.
 It's deployed on top of [this Lambda layer for FFmpeg](https://github.com/serverlesspub/ffmpeg-aws-lambda-layer).